skcse/Chaoss-Microtasks/README.md

 Then this script will show the repository which are present in dashboard and then you will be asked for chosing the index for deleting that repository
 After that it will show the index of git and github which are present in dashboard.
 ### How to run this script
-Demo command is show for this script
+Commands for using for this script, assuming config file which was generated in microtask-1 is 'config_bytedeco.cfg'
 ```
 (grimoirelab) $ python3 task3.py
 Enter the name of config file which is associated with current dashboard